CoregoLabs/Proposal/README.md

 /// The buyer will only receive a refund when returning the expected regions before the
 /// derivation duration limit is reached.
 //
-// NOTE: The value of the duration limit will adjusted after some testing. const DERIVATION_DURATION_LIMIT: BlockNumber = 6;
+// NOTE: The value of the duration limit will be adjusted. const DERIVATION_DURATION_LIMIT: BlockNumber = 15;

 struct RegionInfo {
     core_index: u16,